bcoelh0/discount_checker/README.md

 # TODO
+- have better error handling
+- add product name + get product name

-- use simplecov for test coverage
+- manage all products for an user
-- do testing with RSPEC: https://www.youtube.com/watch?v=71eKcNxwxVY
-- TDD
+- more rspec tests